ikayala/ikayala/README.md

 - 👀 I’m interested in ✈️travelling
 - 🌱 I’m currently learning 💻devOps
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me 📧me
+- 📫 How to reach me 📧me on ikayala@gmail.com

 <!---
 ikayala/ikayala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.